eclipsesource/theia-tree-editor-legacy/README.md

     npm install -g yarn

 > Also make sure your python --version points to a Python 2.x installation.
+Run the following command in your terminal.

+    python --version

 ## Project Layout

-> Use the theia extension generator for project scaffolding

-    npm install -g yo generator-theia-extension
-    mkdir task-editor
-    cd task-editor
-    yo theia-extension task-editor

-> Open a new terminal and clone the github repo.
+> Open a new terminal, switch to a new directory and clone the github repo.
 Create a tarball from theia-tree-editor-extension

-    git clone git@github.com:eclipsesource/coffee-editor.git
+    git clone git@github.com:eclipsesource/theia-tree-editor.git
     cd theia-tree-editor
     yarn install
     yarn prepare
     cd theia-tree-editor-extension
     npm pack

-> Go back to your task-editor directory
+> After creating theia-tree-editor-extension tarball, open a new terminal, switch to a new directory and install generator-theia-extension.
+Use the theia extension generator for project scaffolding

+    npm install -g yo generator-theia-extension
+    mkdir task-editor
+    cd task-editor
+    yo theia-extension task-editor
     cd task-editor-extension

 > Move the generated tarball to the task-editor-extension working directory and install dependencies.